ythirion/ndc-porto-2022/supporting-your-peers-growth.md

         - Review the onboarding process
         - Create an on-boarding to facilitate hiring integration
         - Improve newjoiner satisfaction
-    - Technical Commnunity of Practice
+    - Technical Community of Practice
         - If none it is a good opportunity
         - Create one
     - Internal conferences / talks